 In the “Innovation and Invention” gallery space, which is sponsored by Sikorsky Aircraft and United Technologies Corporation, visitors will see a Sikorsky YR-4 helicopter hovering overhead.
 The only existing reproduction of Orville and Wilbur Wright’s 1908 Wright Flyer, sponsored by the FedEx Corporation, and a lifelike scene of Soldiers unloading supplies from a Liberty Truck will serve as examples for important contributions the Army has made to American transportation and technology.

-The “Reflecting and Changing” area, sponsored by the Steward Family Foundation, will address the many milestones in American and Army history that have changed the Army from an all-white and all-male force to the diverse group of Soldiers that exists today.
+The “Reflecting and Changing” area, sponsored by Steward Family Foundation and World Wide Technology, will address the many milestones in American and Army history that have changed the Army from an all-white and all-male force to the diverse group of Soldiers that exists today.
 By delving into a timeline, personal scrapbooks, and revealing artifacts, visitors will discover the ways the Army has created both opportunities for and limitations to Soldiers of different backgrounds.

 The remaining two gallery spaces, “Nation Supporting the Army” and the “Army Supporting the Nation,” will offer unique takes on the symbiotic relationship between the Army and society from a broad scale down to the individual.
 Throughout the “Nation Supporting the Army” space, visitors will encounter colorful posters and imagery that honor the Army family, homefront support, and the public’s response to the Army.
 The “Army Supporting the Nation” area will show the other side of the equation by exploring how the Army has advanced America’s social, cultural, economic, scientific, and technological growth.